-If your sliding patio screen door has a screen that’s barely there, it’s time to replace it.
+If your sliding screen door has a screen that’s barely there, it’s time to replace it.
 This is an easy home improvement — anyone can do it!
 Just follow these directions.

 - Rubber Spline